National Professional Qualification for Leading SEND (NPQSENDCO)

 Become an expert leader of special educational needs and learn how you can build an inclusive culture in your school where all pupils can succeed.

-This is a new course designed for SENCOs.
-It begins in autumn 2024 and replaces the NASENCO qualification.
+This is a new course designed for SENCOs and replaces the NASENCO qualification.

 Eligibility: You must be a current or aspiring SENCO, a school leader, or someone who is responsible for the strategic leadership of SEND in a school or trust.
 The NPQ for SENCOs is also open to leaders in specialist or alternative provision.